-- Press Tab to replace the characters to the right from the caret.
+Press Tab to replace the characters to the right from the caret.

-- Use Ctrl+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, etc.)
+Use Control+Shift+Enter to make the current code construct syntactically correct (balance parentheses, add missing braces and semicolons, and so on).

-You can use the Quick Definition View by pressing Ctrl+Shift+I when you select an entry in the suggestions list:
+You can use the Quick Definition view by pressing Control+Shift+I when you select an entry in the suggestion list:

-You can use the Quick Information View by pressing Ctrl+Q when you select an entry in the suggestions list:
+You can use the Quick Information view by pressing Control+Q when you select an entry in the suggestion list:

 View code hierarchy

 You can view code hierarchy when you've selected an entry from the suggestion list: